 Coordinated Caregiving includes supportive services that assist with the acquisition, retention, or improvement of skills related to living in the community which includes such supports as adaptive skill development, assistance with activities of daily living (ADLs) and instrumental activities of daily living (IADLs), linkage to local resources such as adult educational opportunities, social and leisure skill development, protective oversight and supervision.
-The setting for this service is the home in which the waiver participant resides.
+The setting for this service is in the waiver participant's own home or waiver participant's relative/related family/friend's home.

-This service is intended to promote the waiver participant's independence and provides in-home supportive services for in-home care and basic home management tasks due to the waiver participant's inability to perform these tasks independently as result of a disabling condition.
+This service is intended to promote the waiver participant's independence and provides in-home supportive services for personal care and basic home management tasks due to the waiver participant's inability to perform these tasks independently as result of a disabling condition.
 Coordinated caregiving integrates the waiver participant into the usual activities of family and community life.
 In addition, there will be opportunities for learning, developing and maintaining skills in the areas of social and recreational activities and personal enrichment.

-Coordinated Caregiving is provided by a live-in caregiver who resides in the primary home of the waiver participant.
+Coordinated Caregiving is provided by a supportive worker who resides in the home of the waiver participant or in the caregiver's home.
 Coordinated Caregiving is provided in a private residence and affords all the rights, dignity and qualities of living in a private residence including privacy, comfortable surroundings, and the opportunity to modify one's living area to suit one's individual preferences.
+Payment to the caregivers complies with DOL.
 The Home Environment Requirements:

-The home shall provide living arrangements to meet the individual needs of the waiver participants, the live-in caregiver and other caregivers.
+The home shall provide living arrangements to meet the individual needs of the waiver participants, the supportive staff and other caregivers.